MisterUnknownGuyPerson/570_Checkpoint3/README.md

 ### Environment

-- Run on **Google Colab Pro (A100 GPU)** for training - Use the .ipynb file and open google colab colab
+- Run on **Google Colab Pro (A100 GPU)** for training - Use the .ipynb file in this repository and open google  colab
 - Run on anything for inference

 ### Training Workflow